 English and Maltese are the official languages; Italian is also spoken

-Malta is considered very safe for tourists.
+Malta is very safe for tourists.
 Crime is rare, though theft from parked cars and handbag snatching can occur.
-Local driving conditions are poor so exercise caution.
+Local driving can be challenging so exercise caution on the roads.

-The wearing of skimpy clothing away from the beaches should be avoided, and dress should be conservative to enter churches.
+The wearing of skimpy clothing away from the beaches should be avoided, and dress should be conservative when visiting churches.

 Become our Malta Travel Expert

 We are looking for contributors for our Malta travel guide.
 If you are a local, a regular traveller to Malta or a travel professional with time to contribute and answer occasional forum questions, please contact us.